 Court Size Racquet Size Chart for Juniors

-Simple and easy picture explains the difference between different tennis court and racquet sizes.
+The simple and easy picture explains the difference between the different tennis courts and racquet sizes.

 Junior Tennis Ball Specification Chart

-Note: Please note it down that kids balls are usually large, have low bounce and slow speed as compared to the adult version.
-If you want to train your kid for professional tournaments then you should go fro small standard ball, only if kid’s age 12 plus.
+Note: Please note it down that kids’ balls are usually large, have low bounce and slow speed as compared to the adult version.
+If you want to train your kid for professional tournaments then you should go for the small standard ball, only if the kid’s age 12 plus.